jera/InStatPlayer/README.md

 ```
 ## Customization

-Using the customizeControlView() method from InStatControlView you can customize the controls according to your desire
+Using the customizeControlView() method from InStatControlView you can customize the controls according to your desire.
 The project example provides an example of how this can be achieved.

 ## Installation